 What should I do if I’m involved in a motorcycle accident?

-After treating immediate injuries, gather all documentation concerning the collision, vehicle state, insurance policies of both parties, and medical care.
+After treating immediate injuries, it is important to gather all documentation concerning the collision, vehicle state, insurance policies of both parties, and medical care.
 Bringing all information to an attorney allows us to properly assess the situation so you get the compensation you deserve with respect to damages.

 What can I receive compensation for?

-If fault is established, you can receive compensation for past, current, and future medical bills as well as rehabilitation, lost wages, and decreased earning capacity.
-Especially in instances of death, compensation may be the only means of financial stability for your family.
+If fault is established in your case, you may receive financial compensation for past, current, and future medical bills as well as rehabilitation, lost wages during recovery, and decreased earning capacity.
+Especially in instances of death, compensation may be the only means of financial stability for you and your family.

 Why do I need a lawyer?